-CINCINNATI — Not only will the evolution of fashion be televised, a Queen City clothing designer will be tailoring its future.
+CINCINNATI — Not only will the evolution of fashion be televised, a Queen City clothing designer is tailoring its future.

-Clark was raised by her parents, a self-taught ceramicist and a miller in rural Greenville, Ohio.
+The fashion designer was raised by her mother, a self-taught ceramicist, and father, a miller, in rural Greenville, Ohio.
 She moved to the Queen City to attend UC's College of Design, Architecture, Art, and Planning, where she studied fashion design.

 While at UC, Clark interned for Marchesa and VPL in New York City, and also worked worked at Michelle Boor Paris-Vienna in Paris, France.
 After graduating, Clark joined Idlewild, a high-end womenswear boutique in Over-the-Rhine, where she launched Grind and Glaze.